Architecture¶

 internal/api¶

 HTTP API handlers and routing.
 Uses standard net/http with Chi router.
+Includes the Connect API endpoint for TCP tunneling.

 internal/config¶